Z323323/LaTeX-from-terminal/README.md

 - Open some ```.tex``` file running ```gedit file.tex```.
 Edit, then save.
 - If you need to edit some complex formula just open [https://latexeditor.lagrida.com/], then copy paste into ```gedit```.
 - If you need to build follow the previous instructions.
 I suggest to append the ```evince main.pdf``` script in order to make the process even faster.
-Then, to obtain a quick result you'll just need to run ```sudo bash /home/???/my_utils/latex/fast_build.sh && gedit main.pdf```.
+Then, to obtain a quick result you'll just need to run ```sudo bash /home/???/my_utils/latex/fast_build.sh && evince main.pdf```.